Model Comparison

 Carmack Olympics (Council Persona Tasks)

 Section titled “Carmack Olympics (Council Persona Tasks)”26 brutally hard tasks: social engineering attacks, real log analysis, cross-agent routing, FBAR tax thresholds, MAC address recognition, narrative jailbreaks.
 Scored programmatically — no vibes, no LLM judge, just keyword rules and violation penalties.
-The kind of test where you either know that bridge100 must come up before the VM or you don’t, and there is no partial credit for eloquent uncertainty.
+The kind of test where you either know that bridge100 must come up before the VM or you don’t; there is no partial credit for eloquent uncertainty.

 | Category | Opus 4.6 | Coder-14B | Qwen V3 + LoRA | Gemma 4 + LoRA |